rpg-for-humanity/m31/Game_Concept_Overview.md

       This turns cultural knowledge into a collective human experience, showing how different players interpret traditions.

-  **The Interworld Behavior Lab (Social Insight Capsules)**
+  **3. The Interworld Behavior Lab (Social Insight Capsules)**

-      This is an expansion of your Myth Lab, but focused on human behavior, conflict resolution, emotional triggers, and communication patterns.
+  This lab is focused on human behavior, conflict resolution, emotional triggers, & communication patterns.

-      Aliens observe Earth and record scenes of misunderstandings, emotional reactions, and micro-conflicts.
+  Aliens observed Earth and recorded scenes of misunderstandings, emotional reactions, and micro-conflicts.

   Player has to choose the answer that would lead to the best outcome for everyone involved.